saideepak94/sql-data-analytic-project/README.md

 Advanced Analytics – Cohort analysis, retention metrics, and custom business logic.

 Each script focuses on a specific analytical theme and demonstrates best practices for SQL queries.

+Usage

+Use these scripts as templates to analyze your own datasets.

+Combine multiple scripts to generate comprehensive reports or dashboards.

+Modify filters, date ranges, or metrics to suit your specific business needs.

+Contributing

+Contributions are welcome!

+Feel free to add new analytical scripts.

+Improve existing queries with optimization or better readability.

+Open an issue or submit a pull request for review.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.